scottalger/Webkitdragdrop/readme.md

 #Webkitdragdrop

 This is a fork of the original webkitdragdrop library by Tommaso Buvoli.
-I've added it to my (cybear) repos on github to make some modifications to it.
+My (cybear) modifications to it are:

+* Give element(s) as argument when running callback functions.
+* Removed line break before curly braces.

 ---